AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 #### The Hamburger Menu {#hamburger-menu}

-The hamburger menu is not implemented.
+The hamburger menu is not yet implemented.

 ![Hambuger menu](assets/hamburger-menu.png)

 #### Address Bar {#address-bar}

 The address bar shows you the location of the page you are editing.
 Tap or click to enter the address of another page to edit.
-Note that any page that you wish to edit with the Universal Editor must be instrumented to support he Universal Editor.

 ![Address bar](assets/address-bar.png)

 >[!TIP]
 >
 >Use the hot key `L` to open the address bar.

+>[!NOTE]
+>
+>Any page that you wish to edit with the Universal Editor must be [instrumented to support he Universal Editor.](getting-started.md)

 #### Collaboration Indicator {#collaboration}